johndolan29/job_search/README.md

     - *Time Series Analysis*: Shows the number of jobs posted over time in a bar chart.

 ### Contributing
 Contributions are welcome!
+This is a first draft version.
 Please feel free to submit a pull request or raise issues for bug fixes and feature requests.